 California courts have generally held that an employee walkout “to present job related grievances to management” is “concerted activity” protected by the NLRA, regardless of whether participating workers belong to a union.
 Totten v.
 Kellogg Brown & Root, LLC, 152 F.Supp.3d 1243, 1255 (C.D.
 Cal.
 2016), quoting Vic Tanny Int’l, Inc. v.
 NLRB, 622 F.2d 237, 241 (6th Cir.
 1980).
 The complaint underlying the Google walkout—the investigation of sexual harassment claims—is rather central to employees’ working conditions.
 Had a dispute arisen, the walkout likely would have counted as “concerted activity” under the NLRA.

-Business litigation and employment attorney James G. Schwartz has more than forty years’ experience representing businesses and business owners in the Bay Area in litigation and transactional matters.
-To schedule a free and confidential consultation to see how our experienced and skilled team can help you, please contact us today online or at (925) 463-1073.
+Cirrus Law PC has more than forty years’ experience representing businesses and business owners in the Bay Area in litigation and transactional matters.
+To schedule an initial confidential consultation to see how our experienced and skilled team can help you, please contact us today online or at (925) 463-1073.

 More Blog Posts: